About

 History and Founding

-His professional background includes roles as a Recovery Support Specialist at Albany Care (2021–2023) and involvement with Trilogy Behavioral Healthcare's Client Advisory Council, (2015 - 2023)where he participated in story-sharing groups around 2015.
+His Experience includes roles as a Recovery Support Specialist at Albany Care (2021–2023) and involvement with Trilogy Behavioral Healthcare's Client Advisory Council, (2015 - 2023)where he participated in a story-sharing group around 2015.

 This evolved into the cafe concept, formalized as an online store in late November 2020.
 The platform emphasizes Wajda's transformation through faith, gratitude, courage, acceptance, peace, and joy, drawing from biblical principles.